Overview

 that asks for a proof of this equality.

-equality (rather than a proof) is passed to root_intro
+equality (rather than a proof) is passed to root_intro, no new goal

 is generated, but the introduced hypothesis uses the equality as its